ibm-cloud-docs/solution-tutorials/infrastructure-to-kubernetes.md

 **Why use Kubernetes**

 - High availability, Kubernetes delivers high availability is by treating each instance of software as a disposable entity in which called [Pods](https://kubernetes.io/docs/concepts/workloads/pods/pod/).
-- Performance and Scalability, Kubernetes makes it easy to run many copies of the same service with [Deployments and Replica Sets](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/).
-- Security, Kubernetes provides really powerful tools to specify what containers are allowed to do via [pod security policies](https://kubernetes.io/docs/concepts/policy/pod-security-policy/) and [network policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/).
 - Load Balancing traffic, Ingress controller, can handle load balancing traffic between worker nodes simultaneously.
+- Performance and Scalability
+- Security

 **What to migrate**